viceda-s/42-cursus-level-1/README.md

     - Handles multiple file descriptors simultaneously.
     - Robust buffer management for efficient large file reading.
     - Prevents leaks and dangling pointers with thorough error checks and cleanups.
+- **Bonus:**
+    - Use of only one static variable;
+    - Manage multiple file descriptors at the same time.
 - **Skills:** Dynamic memory allocation, pointer arithmetic, file I/O at low level.